 Steps to Create a Key Result from JIRA

-You can select to pull only issues from active sprints in your projects.
-Your result will automatically update every night.
+Select one or more projects and automatically pull completion of JIRA issues to calculate your key result progress.
+If you would like, you can also select to pull only issues from active sprints in your projects.
+Your result will automatically update every 6 hours.